lokapal-xyz/lokapal-xyz/README.md

 ## Contact Us

-Whether you are exploring ideas, building a project, or simply curious about web3, feel free to reach out.
+Whether you are exploring ideas, building a project, or simply curious about our projects, feel free to reach out.
 Lokapal welcomes collaboration, questions, and conversations of all kinds.

 Let's see where our paths might align.